Refueling With Sunshine

-Electric Vehicles (EVs) like the Nissan Leaf and Chevy Volt are becoming more and more popular because of their high MPG ratings, their convenient ability to be plugged-in and recharged, and the frustrating and unpredictably wild increases in the price of a gallon of gasoline.
-The cost of “filling up your tank” for $30 dollars or more is decreased to under $5 dollars though charging your vehicle’s batteries with electrical energy, and the savings are even more dramatic when that energy comes from your own solar panels.
-Click here to see Driving Cost Comparison : Electric Cars vs. Gasoline Cars vs. Solar Powered Cars.
+Electric Vehicles (EVs) like the Nissan Leaf, Chevy Volt, and Tesla Model S are becoming more and more popular because of their high MPG ratings, their convenient ability to be plugged-in and recharged, and the frustrating and unpredictably wild increases in the price of a gallon of gasoline.
+The cost of “filling up your tank” for $30 dollars or more is decreased to under $5 dollars through charging your vehicle’s batteries with electrical energy, and the savings are even more dramatic when that energy comes from your own solar power system.

-Yes.
-A Level 2 charging station requires a dedicated 240 volt circuit.
+A Level 2 charging station using a 220 volt/15-110 amp electrical circuit.
+Usually hard-wired, it requires a dedicated electrical circuit.

 What is the difference in charging time between a Level 1 EVSE and a Level 2 EVSE?

-A Level 2 charging station will reduce the charge time for a Nissan Leaf from 25 hours down to 7.3 hours.
-Charge time for a Chevrolet Volt will go from 11 hours to 3.2 hours (see table below).
+A Level 2 charging station will reduce the charge time for a Nissan Leaf from 25 hours down to 7 hours.
+Charge time for a Chevrolet Volt will go from 11 hours to 3 hours.

 Why purchase a Level 2 EVSE if a Level 1 EVSE is included with the PEV?